OctopusDeploy/blog/blog/2022-07/introducing-slugs-config-as-code/index.md

 We'll add slugs to more resource types as the need arises.

-Projects already had the concept of slugs, which mostly lined up with our own goals for slugs.
+Projects already had the concept of slugs, which mostly lined up with our own goals.
 We managed to re-purpose most of the existing project slug logic and apply it to the aforementioned resource types with a few adjustments.

-- Any newly created or existing resources will have their slugs automatically generated based on their name.
+- Any newly created or existing resources have their slugs automatically generated based on their name.
 - Slugs can be modified independently of the name, allowing resources to be renamed without breaking any references. *This changes the existing behavior of project slugs.*
-  - Modifying slugs is generally not advised, as it can potentially lead to broken external references which will need to be updated manually (for example, deployment processes defined in OCL).
+  - Modifying slugs is generally not advised, as it can potentially lead to broken external references which need to be updated manually (for example, deployment processes defined in OCL).

 ## Slugs in OCL